Urban Planning Surface30,000 m2

 Built Houses Surface10,000 m2

-From the architect.
+Text description provided by the architects.
 In the Garonne river port, Bassins à flot, Bordeaux.

 As though washed up here by nearby waters, rises the hulk of the World War II submarine base.